python/mypy/docs/source/config_file.rst

   default ``typeshed`` directory.

 - ``mypy_path`` (string) specifies the paths to use, after trying the paths from ``MYPYPATH`` environment variable.
-Useful if you'd like to keep stubs in your repo, along with the config file.
+This is useful if you'd like to keep stubs in your repo, along with the config file.
+Note that you should not put quotes around the path.
+For example, `mypy_path = ./stubs` is correct but `mypy_path = './stubs'` will not work as expected.

 - ``warn_incomplete_stub`` (Boolean, default False) warns for missing type annotation in typeshed.
 This is only relevant in combination